TerrinH/Device-Deployment/README.md

 **HOW IT WORKS**:
-  The workbook has 5 worksheets; Master, Special Status, Completed, Shipped, and SETTINGS:
+  The workbook has six worksheets; Master, Special Status, Completed, Shipped, Serial Asset, and SETTINGS:

   - **Master**:
     This is the main worksheet where all the basic device info is entered initially along with the customer name and storage location.